Lake110/CookBookr/README.md

 - **Delete recipes** with confirmation prompts
 - **Recipe detail views** with formatted display
 - **Author attribution** and timestamp tracking
+- **Tag-Based Filtering**: Use tags like "30-minute meals", "family-friendly", "budget-friendly" to find suitable recipes (now implemented)

 #### 💬 **Comment System**
 - **Add comments** to recipes (authenticated users only)